Compact with Texans

-LSC-O is committed to processing transcript requests within a 24-48 hour period; determining financial aid rewards within three weeks; registering (enrolling) students for classes within 15-30 minutes of initial contact; receiving service at the cashier's office within 15 minutes; determining admission into competitive-entry programs within 30 days; reporting results of credit-by-exam within one week; responding to requests for ADA accommodations in one day; answering the phone in four rings; completing transcript evaluations by the end of the first semester; and processing admission applications within 24 hours.
+LSCO is committed to processing transcript requests within a 24-48 hour period; determining financial aid rewards within three weeks; registering (enrolling) students for classes within 15-30 minutes of initial contact; receiving service at the cashier's office within 15 minutes; determining admission into competitive-entry programs within 30 days; reporting results of credit-by-exam within one week; responding to requests for ADA accommodations in one day; answering the phone in four rings; completing transcript evaluations within 48 hours; and processing admission applications within 24 hours.

-Students desiring to file a complaint about services, staff, or activities should initially contact the Vice President for Student Services.
-Based on the nature of the complaint, the student may be referred to the division of Academic Affairs or some other division of Lamar State College-Orange.
-Policies and procedures for specific types of complaints/grievances can be found in the Texas State University Rules and Regulations, the LSC-O Faculty Handbook, or the LSC-O Student Handbook.
-These publications may be obtained from the Vice President for Student Services, Vice President for Academic Affairs, Director of Human Resources, and/or the Office of the President.
+Students desiring to file a complaint about services, staff, or activities should initially contact the Dean of Student Services.
+Based on the nature of the complaint, the student may be referred to the division of Academic Studies or some other division of Lamar State College Orange.
+Policies and procedures for specific types of complaints/grievances can be found in the Texas State University Rules and Regulations, the LSCO Faculty Handbook, or the LSCO Student Handbook.
+These publications may be obtained from the Dean of Student Services, Dean of Academic Studies, Director of Human Resources, and/or the Office of the President.

 Complaints regarding academic issues including: instruction, classroom management, grading, program regulations, competitive program admissions and/or criteria, etc., should first be filed with the instructor.
-If resolution is not achieved, the complainant may appeal through the chain-of-command (division chair/director, VPAA) possibly culminating with a hearing before the Academic Grievance Committee.
+If resolution is not achieved, the complainant may appeal through the chain-of-command (Dean, Executive Vice President/Provost) possibly culminating with a hearing before the Academic Grievance Committee.
 The student is notified, in writing, of the decision.
 Students may expect a maximum of five (5) working days per step in the grievance procedure.

 Complaints regarding non-academic issues such as: student organizations and activities, fees, parking, security, building use, etc., should first be filed with the director/sponsor responsible for the activity.
-If resolution is not achieved, the complainant may appeal to the Vice President for Student Services.
+If resolution is not achieved, the complainant may appeal to the Dean of Student Services.
 The student is notified, in writing, of the decision.
 Students may expect a maximum of five (5) working days per step in the complaint resolution procedure.
-The decision of the Vice President is final.
+The decision of the Dean of Student Services is final.